Case Interview Math: The Complete Guide (2026)

 Market

-Company's share of the market
+Share of the total market

 Market